Leaves of Absence, Withdrawals, and Reinstatement

 Leaves of Absence

 The deadlines for submission of leave of absence applications for the Advent and Easter semesters are August 5 and January 5, respectively.
 Students who do not meet these deadlines but spend a semester or more away from Sewanee must apply for reinstatement.
-When application for reinstatement is necessary (and even in the rare event that the associate dean of the college for student affairs should approve a leave of absence request submitted after the deadline), the University retains the reservation deposit.
+When application for reinstatement is necessary (and even in the rare event that the dean of students should approve a leave of absence request submitted after the deadline), the University retains the reservation deposit.
 A second reservation deposit is necessary to reserve a space in the college for the semester of planned re-entry.

 Students who need to withdraw to receive treatment for physical illness or injury should contact the office of University Health Services and may apply to return to campus at the beginning of the first semester following the student’s recovery.